Tilotiti/SnakePHP-Translator/README.md

-EdenPHP-Translator
+SnakePHP-Translator
 ==================

-Create a secure and graphic interface for translating your lang package in EdenPHP
+Create a secure and graphic interface for translating your lang package in SnakePHP.

 Install
 =======

 1/ Dowload the files

-2/ Uplad the files on the same server as your EdenPHP project
+2/ Uplad the files on the same server as your SnakePHP project

-3/ Configure Apache for have an access to EdenPHP-Translator home page
+3/ Configure Apache for have an access to SnakePHP-Translator home page

 4/ Change the constants in config.php :